Complying with California & Kentucky 7th Day Overtime Law in Kronos

 In these two states, any hours worked on the seventh day in a row be will be paid as overtime, regardless of how many hours the employee worked in the preceding 6 days.
 Additionally, in California, not only do workers receive overtime on the seventh day but if an employee works more than 8 hours on that day they are to receive twice their normal rate of pay for those hours.

 Complicated, right?
-Fortunately, Kronos can be configured to handle this for you.
+Fortunately, there are time and attendance features in Kronos that can be configured to handle this for you.

 How to Create a Zone in Kronos for Compliance with “Seventh Consecutive Days” Worked Laws